Student Spotlight: Jerome Coloma

 In 2013, Coloma landed an internship at Charles Spark + Company, one of the top retail design firms in the country.

 “The senior designer who conducted the interview stated that my construction drawings were some of the best she had seen from a student, and another designer there stated that I had a leg up on the other applicants since some schools do not have their students complete a retail design project,” he said.
 “It went so well that they gave me the internship a few hours later, and I haven’t looked back since.
 Interior Design Professor Ann Cotton’s networking and Assistant Professor Jane Kielb’s assistance with my portfolio preparation and the quality of her studio classes gave me the edge.
 These things are a testament to how my teachers have helped me get my foot in the door and chisel my skills to the level that they are at now.”

-Coloma, who already earned certificates for lighting design and advanced computer applications, plans to finish his associate's degree in 2013.
-He then would like to become a design director working on cutting-edge retail spaces and to be a well-respected authority within interior design.
+Coloma would like to become a design director working on cutting-edge retail spaces and be a well-respected authority within interior design.

 “Being called a ‘hall of famer’ in Interior Design magazine with projects featured in issues of VMSD and DDI would be my plateau,” he said.
 “I would eventually like to work from home, do murals and return to children’s book illustration as I take care of my family and settle down full circle.

 “I would also like to give special acknowledgment to my wife, Andrea, as she had been a pillar of support for me going into a new career and back to school at College of DuPage.
 I met a lot of resistance and negativity at first from family and friends, and it was tough staying positive in a harsh and competitive job market.
 However, my wife and the teachers at COD have been my greatest allies throughout all the turbulence.
 COD’s Interior Design program has helped me become a real jack of all trades and a more mature person overall.”